ShowenPeng/ERC20TokenFaucet/README.md

 The first type allows to test the front-end of application.
 In detail, using cypress are tested all the behaviors that application should execute in specific conditions.<br/>
 You can view the tests inside the following path: ```{rootProjectFolder}/tests/integration```.
 For the second type the test-development environment called Hardhat.
-With this tool, it tested the smart contract for minting a unit of Kerry Token.<br/>
+With this tool, it tested the smart contract for minting a unit of TSUSD Token.<br/>
 You can view the tests inside the following path: ```{rootProjectFolder}/tests/smartcontract```.

 For running the test that I described above in your terminal, you can digit one of following commands: